 Bone cancer is a rising concern, hence should be carefully understood for easy and early diagnosis, explains Dr Dixit

-Dr Dixit says, "Bone cancer is a mass of atypical cells growing unregulated in a bone.
+Dr Pandita says, "Bone cancer is a mass of atypical cells growing unregulated in a bone.
 Most bone tumours are non-cancerous and less than 1% constitute cancers.
 Like cancers, bone tumours/cancer also has different stages from 1 to 4.
 Bone cancer cause is mostly unknown.
 In very few cases, it may be linked to hereditary factors while in some, it may be linked to previous radiation exposure.
 Hence, more than understanding the cause, one must look for proper treatment for early detection and cure."

 Weak Cancer Bones Can Break Often

 In most cases where cancer is yet to be diagnosed, some may experience frequent fractures.
 This can be one of the most prominent reasons or symptoms of bone cancer.
-Dr Dixit adds, "Bone cancer makes the bone so fragile that it can break.
+Dr Pandita adds, "Bone cancer makes the bone so fragile that it can break.
 Also, weak bones due to cancer can present as a fracture.
 As we have so many bones in a human body, tumour in the bone can begin in any bone in the body, but bone cancers most commonly affect long bone in arms & legs and pelvis."

 Diagnosis Is A Must